LeidyGil/leidygil.github.io/SQL_English.md

 Exercise
 We have a database with two main tables: 'empleados' and 'proyectos'.
 Obtain a list of all projects along with the names of the employees assigned to each project, including those projects that have no assigned employees.
-The result should consist only of the columns 'nombre_empleado' and 'nombre_proyecto', corresponding to the name of the employee and the name of the project FROM their respective tables, including those without assigned employees (employee NULL).
+The result should consist only of the columns 'nombre_empleado' and 'nombre_proyecto', corresponding to the name of the employee and the name of the project from their respective tables, including those without assigned employees (employee NULL).
 ```sql
 SELECT e.nombre AS nombre_empleado, p.nombre_proyecto FROM empleados e RIGHT JOIN proyectos p ON e.id_proyecto = p.id;
 ```
 ### Full outer join
-When using FULL OUTER JOIN, all records FROM both tables are obtained, including non-matching records.
+When using FULL OUTER JOIN, all records from both tables are obtained, including non-matching records.

 Full outer join
 Full outer join is a combination of LEFT JOIN and RIGHT JOIN.
-It returns all records FROM both tables, including non-matching records.
+It returns all records from both tables, including non-matching records.

 Implementing full outer join in SQLite
 The SQLite database engine does not support FULL OUTER JOIN operations.